Accessibility statement for great.gov.uk

 How accessible this website is

 We are constantly improving the content and performance of our website to make sure it can best support UK and international businesses.
 Recent testing showed that small parts of the website are not fully accessible.
-For example:

 We are actively working to fix these issues during regular service updates.
-We aim for all services to be fully compliant by September 2020.

 What to do if you cannot access parts of this website